authgear/authgear-server/docs/specs/account-linking.md

 #### Defining Linkings

-We define linkings between the new oauth identity and any existing identities using the `oauth_claim` and `user_profile_attribute` fields.
+We define linkings between the new oauth identity and any existing identities using the `oauth_claim` and `user_profile` fields.

 - `oauth_claim`: An object containing a json pointer, specified in `oauth_claim.pointer`, pointing to a claim of the incoming oauth user profile.
 Note that, for oidc compatible providers, this pointer is used to access value from the oidc claims, which is from the user info endpoint.
 For non-oidc compatible providers, please read the [SSO Providers](/docs/specs/sso-providers.md) document for the corresponing logics authgear implemented to obtain a user profile from the provider.

-- `user_profile_attribute`: An object containing a json pointer, specified in `user_profile_attribute.pointer`, pointing to a value of the user profile of an existing authgear user, or the attribute of an existing authgear identity.
+- `user_profile`: An object containing a json pointer, specified in `user_profile.pointer`, pointing to a value of the user profile of an existing authgear user, or the attribute of an existing authgear identity.
 For the meaning of attribute of authgear identity, please read the [Identity Attribute](#identity-attribute) section.

-Whenever the value pointed by `oauth_claim.pointer` of the new oauth identity matches the value pointed by `user_profile_attribute.pointer` of any existing authgear identity or authgear user profile, account linking will be triggered.
+Whenever the value pointed by `oauth_claim.pointer` of the new oauth identity matches the value pointed by `user_profile.pointer` of any existing authgear identity or authgear user profile, account linking will be triggered.

 For what should happen on linking, please read the following [Linking Actions](#linking-actions) section.